-If the patent owner desires the Office to send correspondence to a registered attorney or agent other than the attorney or agent of record in the file of the patent for which reexamination is requested, then a new power of attorney must be filed in both: 1) the file of the patent for which supplemental examination is requested; and 2) the file of the supplemental examination proceeding, or, if reexamination proceeding.
+If the patent owner desires the Office to send correspondence to a registered attorney or agent other than the attorney or agent of record in the file of the patent for which reexamination is requested, then a new power of attorney must be filed in both:

+1) the file of the patent for which supplemental examination is requested; and 2) the file of the supplemental examination proceeding, or, if reexamination is ordered, in the resulting ex parte reexamination proceeding.
 Patent owners are strongly encouraged to use form PTO/AIA/81B when submitting a power of attorney and/or change of correspondence address in a supplemental examination proceeding or a reexamination proceeding.